In the previous post, we looked at what Tech Insights is and why it is useful. Now let’s get it running.

 If you are running SQLite for local development, that works too, but PostgreSQL is strongly recommended for anything beyond local testing.

-As per standard backstage practice where it creates database called backstage_plugin_<plugin-name>
+As per standard Backstage practice where it creates database called backstage_plugin_<plugin-name>

 For tech-insights, it will be backstage_plugin_tech-insights this is important if you want troubleshoot anything.